 Paul G. Harris and Graeme Lang (eds.), Routledge Handbook of Environment and Society in Asia (Routledge, 2015), 493 pages, DOI: 10.4324/9781315774862.
 Nowhere is the connection between society and the environment more evident and potentially more harmful for the future of the world than in Asia.
 In recent decades, rapid development of Asian countries with very large populations has led to an unprecedented increase in environmental problems such as air and water pollution, solid and hazardous waste, deforestation, and depletion of natural resources and extinction of native species.
 The Routledge Handbook of Environment and Society in Asia provides a comprehensive survey of the cultural, social and policy contexts of environmental change across East Asia.
 A team of international experts critically examine a wide range of environmental problems related to energy, climate change, air, land, water, fisheries, forests and wildlife.
 The chapters demonstrate that, with nearly half of the human population of the planet, and several rapidly growing economies, most notably China, Asian societies will determine much of the future of human impacts on the regional and global environments.
 As climate-change related threats to society increase, the book strongly argues for increased environmental consciousness and action in Asian societies.
 The handbook is intended to be an essential companion for students, scholars, policy makers and researchers working on environmental issues in Asia.
 Click here to read this book’s table of contents and introductory chapter.

 Paul G. Harris (ed.), Routledge Handbook of Global Environmental Politics (Routledge, 2014), 552 pages, DOI: 10.4324/9780203799055.
 This original hardback edition of The Routledge Handbook of Global Environmental Politics provides a comprehensive and authoritative survey of global environmental politics.
 (See above for the updated paperback edition, published in 2016.)
 It brings together leading international academic experts and features 40 chapters to describe the history of global environmental politics as a discipline and explain the various theories and perspectives used by scholars and students to understand it; examine the key actors and institutions in global environmental politics, explaining the role of states, international organizations, regimes, international law, foreign policy institutions, domestic politics, corporations and transnational actors; address the ideas and themes shaping the practice and study of global environmental politics, including sustainability, consumption, expertise, uncertainty, security, diplomacy, North-South relations, globalization, justice, ethics, participation and citizenship; and assess the key issues and policies within global environmental politics, including energy, climate change, ozone depletion, air pollution, acid rain, sustainable transport, persistent organic pollutants, hazardous wastes, water, rivers, wetlands, oceans, fisheries, marine mammals, biodiversity, migratory species, natural heritage, forests, desertification, food and agriculture.
 This book is an invaluable resource to students, scholars, researchers and practitioners of environmental politics, environmental studies, environmental science and geography.
+It was selected as one of the Outstanding Academic Titles 2014 in the subject area of Politics by Choice magazine.
 Click here to read this book’s table of contents and introduction.

 Paul G. Harris, What’s Wrong with Climate Politics and How to Fix It (Polity, 2013), 296 pages.
 Governments have failed to stem global emissions of carbon dioxide and other greenhouse gases causing climate change.
 Indeed, without far more aggressive action, climate-changing pollution will remain far too high for decades to come.
 What explains this failure to effectively tackle the world’s most serious long-term problem?
 And what can be done about it?
 To answer these questions, Paul G. Harris looks at climate politics as a doctor might look at a very sick patient.
 He performs urgent diagnoses and prescribes vital treatments to revive our ailing planet before it is too late.
 What’s Wrong with Climate Politics and How to Fix It begins by diagnosing what’s most wrong with climate politics, including the anachronistic international system, which encourages nations to fight for their narrowly perceived interests and makes major cuts in greenhouse pollution extraordinarily difficult; the United States and China, which together produce over one-third of global greenhouse gas pollution; and affluent lifestyles and overconsumption, which are spreading rapidly from industrialized nations to the developing world.
 The book then prescribes several antidotes to the failed politics of climate change, including a new kind of climate diplomacy with people at its center, national policies that put the common-but-differentiated responsibilities of individuals alongside those of nations, and a campaign for simultaneously enhancing human wellbeing and environmental sustainability.
 Click here to read this book’s table of contents and introduction.
 “From front cover to concluding punchline, with brilliant insights in between, this is a great book — exactly what is needed to reinvigorate a stale climate debate.”
 Joanna Depledge, Editor of Climate Policy journal